21 Sep What Do I Do if My Alarm.com Cameras Are Offline?

 - If the LED doesn’t turn solid green, repeat the steps again.

-**If none of those steps above worked, you should delete your camera from the customer account, do a factory reset, and then connect the camera to the new wireless network!
+**If none of those steps above worked, try them again, and if you are convinced they are not working you can delete your camera from the account, do a factory reset, and then try to connect the camera again.

 Have Any Other Alarm.com Video Camera Questions?